Pylons/pylonsrtd/faq/pylonsproject.rst

 The Pylons web framework 1.x line will continue to be maintained, though not enhanced.
 We will provide a package that allows Pylons 1.x applications and Pyramid applications to run in the same interpreter.
 The future of Pylon-style web application development is Pyramid.
-See also :ref:`should_i_port`.
+See also the FAQ, `Should I port my Pylons 1.0 project to Pyramid? <http://www.pylonsproject.org/projects/pyramid/faq>`_.

 What does the Pylons Project mean for repoze.bfg?
 -------------------------------------------------